wp-plugins/flyzoo/readme.txt

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with preview and more...

-* Embeddable Chat Rooms: give direct access to a chat room by embedding it into a page (PRO Plan)
+* Embeddable Chat Rooms: access a chat room directly by embedding it into a page (PRO Plan)

 * Live Support: simple but effective tool to help customers and increase sales!